selfcan/luci-app-netwiz/luci-app-netwiz/README.md

 ## English

 ### Description
-`luci-app-netwiz` (Network Setup Wizard) is a minimalist, safe, and non-destructive network configuration interface for OpenWrt/ImmortalWrt.
+`luci-app-netwiz` (Network Wizard) is a minimalist, safe, and non-destructive network configuration interface for OpenWrt/ImmortalWrt.

 It is designed to be highly user-friendly for novices setting up secondary routers (DHCP/Static IP) or bypass routers.